Table of Contents

 When DS-260 is submitted, documentation must be included to prove the relationship between the sponsor and the child, as well as identifying information for both the sponsor and the child.
 The documents required to be submitted include:

-• A passport for the immigrating child that is valid for more than 6 months after their planned entry into the United States;
+- A passport for the immigrating child that is valid for more than 6 months after their planned entry into the United States;

-• A signed Form I-864, Affidavit of Support from the child’s parent/sponsor;
+- A signed Form I-864, Affidavit of Support from the child’s parent/sponsor;

-• Form DS-260 confirmation page;
+- Form DS-260 confirmation page;

-• Proof of medical examination and vaccinations;
+- Proof of medical examination and vaccinations;

-• Two photographs that conform to visa photo requirements
+- Two photographs that conform to visa photo requirements.

 Step Three: Attend Medical Examination and Receive Vaccines

 In order to be eligible to enter the United States, the CR2 visa applicant must receive a medical examination and all required vaccines.
-After attending a medical examination and receiving required vaccines from an authorized physician, the CR2 visa applicant must present documentation signed by the physician that proves the applicant went through a medical exam and received required vaccines.
+After attending a medical examination and receiving the required vaccines from an authorized physician, the CR2 visa applicant must present documentation signed by the physician that proves the applicant went through a medical exam and received the required vaccines.

 After an applicant’s immigrant visa petition and electronic application are submitted, he or she will need to attend an interview at the U.S. Embassy or Consulate nearest to them where a U.S. official will ask questions relevant to the individual’s desire to live in the United States permanently.
 The consulate officer conducting the interview will likely inquire into the applicant’s relationship with the U.S. citizen and assess the legitimacy of the relationship.